SumoLogic/sumologic-documentation/docs/metrics/metric-queries-alerts/index.md

 ---
 slug: /metrics/metric-queries-alerts
+title: Metrics Queries and Alerts
+sidebar_label: Metric Queries and Alerts
+description: Learn about how to use Sumo Logic metric query operators and run queries on a metric query tab.
 ---

-# Metric Queries and Alerts

 This guide has information about Sumo Logic metric query operators and how to run metric queries.